anuzzzzz/cloudtrail-llm-forensics/CAPSTONE_JOURNEY.md

 **The problem:** Same issue as the professor's dataset!

-If I use rules to create labels, then train an ML model on those labels, the model just learns my rules.
+If we use rules to create labels, then train an ML model on those labels, the model just learns our rules.
 It doesn't learn to detect actual attacks.

 Example:
-- My rule says: `ListBuckets = reconnaissance`
+- Our rule says: `ListBuckets = reconnaissance`
 - But sometimes `ListBuckets` is just a normal admin checking their buckets!
 - The rule is too simplistic